JurassicJessie/Coursera_Capstone/Battle of the Neighborhoods Final Report.md

 - This cluster only lists 5 neighborhoods mostly with parks and Donut Shops

 ##### Cluster 5
--This cluster only lists one neighborhood with Motel as the top venue and no bars.
+- This cluster only lists one neighborhood with Motel as the top venue and no bars.

 ## Discussion